kate-2047/DjangoSite/README.md

 - About page - Shares the company's history with information about the Founder and Vice President of the company.
 - Projects page - Displays completed projects with pictures and brief descriptions.
 - Contact page - Shows the company's address, phone number, social media links, and an embedded Google Map of the office location.
-  - Contact form - Found by using the 'Get in Touch' button, data is saved to a text file and SQLite database and can be viewed via admin site.
+  - Contact form - Found by using the 'Get in Touch' button, data is saved to the SQLite database and can be viewed/edited via admin site.
-  - Testimonial form - can be filled out with name and message, data is saved to SQLite database and can be viewed via admin site or homepage button.
+  - Testimonial form - can be filled out with name and message, data is saved to SQLite database and can be viewed/edited via admin site or viewed via the homepage button.

 PREREQUISITES
 ------------